Notice of Pre-AIA or AIA Status

 ZYDNEY discloses that large-scale filtration systems use flat-sheet membranes or fiber mats packaged as membrane disk stacks and cartridges available in standard sizes such as 10, 20, 30, and 40 inches, and that in the flow decay method filter capacity is evaluated using a small area test filter and extrapolated to larger scale by assuming capacity scales linearly with membrane area, where optimal area is a function of the specific filter combination used in the process (Introduction, Pg.
 537).

 The scale-up framework disclosed by ZYDNEY can be used to predict system capacity based on relatively limited experimental data, allowing for more rapid and less expensive design and scale-up of microfiltration systems (Conclusions, Pg.
 543).
-In view of HAYASHI’s porous membrane laminate, a person skilled in the art would employ the scale-up framework to determine, based on system capacity targets, the membrane area needed and to size the porous membrane to have an area of at least 623.7 cm² through routine optimization using membrane-area scale-up with predictable results.
+In view of HAYASHI’s porous membrane laminate, a person skilled in the art would apply the scale-up framework to determine the membrane area needed based on system-capacity targets and predictably obtain a porous membrane laminate having an area of at least 623.7 cm².

 Therefore, it would have been obvious to a person having ordinary skill in the art, prior to the effective filing date of the claimed invention, to employ the scale-up framework, as disclosed by ZYDNEY, to scale the membrane area of the porous membrane laminate by HAYASHI.